artofcoding212/bussin/README.md

 # Running
 - To run a specific file: `npm run bussin <FILENAME>`
 - To run in repl mode (Bussin only): `npm run bussin`
+- To view the AST of a specific file: `npm run bussin view-ast <FILENAME>`
+- To transform a .bsx file to a .bs file (to make it more readable): `npm run bussin unbeautify <FILENAME>`

 # Bussin
-You can find an example at `/examples/main.bs`
+You can find an example at `/examples/main.bs`, amongst many others.

 # Bussin X 🚀
 We, at Bussin, believe everyone should be entertained while coding.
 Meet our alternative: **.bsx**.